News

 Advertising

 We love a good themed hotel: playful, gorgeous and aimed at pleasing the eye.
 Hotels with differently themed rooms appeal because it’s fun to stay in a different ‘land’ each time you visit.
-Even better is a hotel that carries an entire theme for a year, and that’s The Roxbury, where this year’s theme is ‘haunted,’ which makes for a perfect visit as spooky season rears its skeletal head.
-(Last year's theme was 'bodega,' which must have also been fun!)
+A hotel that accomplishes this wonderfully is The Roxbury, where some rooms give off a haunted aura as spooky season rears its skeletal head.

-Is it any surprise that two Broadway set designers created this unusual hotel?
 Just a few hours outside of New York City in the town of Roxbury (in the beautiful Catskill mountains), The Roxbury offers guests the choice of 30 rooms and cottages, each uniquely decorated like a film set.
-Co-owners Gregory Henderson and Joseph Massa, former Broadway set designers, applied their creativity and impressive talent to making The Roxbury a magical playground.
-The hotel actually consists of two different spaces, the original motel with its whimsically decorated rooms, and a mansion just a few miles away, where children under the age of 14 are not permitted because the historic building is a bit fragile.
+Former co-owners Gregory Henderson and Joseph Massa, who used to work as Broadway set designers, applied their creativity and impressive talent to making The Roxbury a magical playground.
+They have since retired and the hotel is owned and operated by Giri Hotels.
+The Roxbury consists of two different spaces, the original motel with its whimsically decorated rooms, and a mansion just a few miles away, where children under the age of 14 are not permitted because the historic building is a bit fragile.

 Roxbury